R. Tanner Hagelstrom, PhD, MBA, MS, FACMG

 Phone: (402) 559-3147

-Tanner Hagelstrom, PhD, MBA is an Associate Director of the Human Genetics Laboratory (Cytogenetics and Molecular Cytogenetics Laboratories) and an Assistant Professor at Munroe-Meyer Institute for Genetics and Rehabilitation.
-He is a Board Eligible as a Clinical Cytogeneticist and Clinical Molecular Medical Geneticist through the American College of Medical Genetics.
-Dr. Hagelstrom completed his clinic cytogenetics and molecular genetics fellowship at the University of Colorado Anshutz Medical Center (UCAMC).
+Tanner Hagelstrom, PhD, MBA, FACMG, is an Associate Director of the Human Genetics Laboratory, and an Assistant Professor at the Munroe-Meyer Institute for Genetics and Rehabilitation.
+He is board certified as a Clinical Cytogeneticist and Clinical Molecular Geneticist through the American Board of Medical Genetics (ABMG).
+He is a Fellow of the American College of Medical Genetics (FACMG).
+Dr. Hagelstrom completed his clinical cytogenetics and molecular genetics fellowship at the University of Colorado Anshutz Medical Center (UCAMC).
 Before starting the clinical fellowships, he worked at the Translational Genomics Research Institute (TGen) in Scottsdale, Arizona where he employed high- throughput siRNA libraries to identify gene sensitizers to current standards of care in several types of cancer.
 Dr. Hagelstrom did all of his graduate work (PhD, MBA, MS) at Colorado State University.
 His PhD research focused on how various DNA repair genes contributed to genomic instability after exposure to ionizing radiation.
 All of Dr. Hagelstrom’s research, in both graduate school and postdoctoral fellowships, led to multiple publications in journals such as PNAS, Oncogene, and Blood.

 American Board of Medical Genetics (ABMG) Fellowships, 2010-2013